scoleman7/Setting_Up_Azure/README.md

 —
 Create a Resource Group
 Create a Virtual Network and Subnet
-Create the Domain Controller VM (Windows Server 2022) named “DC-1”
+Create the Domain Controller VM (Windows Server 2022) named “DC-1” (Domain Controller)

 After VM is created, set Domain Controller’s NIC Private IP address to be static Log into the VM and disable the Windows Firewall (for testing connectivity)